DonCharlesLambert/shippuden-stories/README.md

 <img  src="https://github.com/DonCharlesLambert/Life-Is-Good/blob/master/sprites/ss3.gif?raw=true"  style="margin:auto"  width="60%"  alt="Gif showing gameplay"/>
  </p>

-  The game is played using the WASD keys, these keys are also used in character selection.
+  The game is played using the WASD and space keys, these keys are also used in character selection.
 The game is still a work in progress with projectiles, a main menu and a light story mode still to be added.
 If you find this interesting please leave a star or if you're really motivated make a contribution!

 ## Running